-Cáceres began at Argentinos Juniors and in 1991 was transferred to River Plate where he won his first title, the 1991 Apertura.
+Fernando Cáceres began at Argentinos Juniors and in 1991 was transferred to River Plate where he won his first title, the 1991 Apertura.
 He then moved to Spain to play for Real Zaragoza, where he won the Copa del Rey in 1994 and the Cup Winners' Cup.
-The following year.
-Cáceres had a brief spell at Boca Juniors, before signing for Valencia CF and then, Celta de Vigo.
-Capped 22 times, he won the Copa America 1993 and went to USA 1994.
+The following year, Cáceres had a brief spell at Boca Juniors, before signing for Valencia CF and then, Celta de Vigo.
+With Argentina, he was capped 22 times, he won the Copa America 1993 and went to the 1994 World Cup Finals.

 Born in Lorca, Region of Murcia, Juan Martínez Martínez was better known as Casuco.
 He played with Granada CF and then the Elche CF in the 1970's.
-He joined Real Zaragoza in 1979, where he spent ten years and played his best career as a player, becoming team captain.
+He joined Real Zaragoza in 1979, where he spent ten years and played his best career as a player, becoming their team captain.
 He helped Real Zaragoza to win the Copa Del Rey in 1985-1986.

 SW/LB: José Luis Violeta (Spain)

-José Luis Violeta made his debut with Club Deportivo Puertollano.
-He played for 14 seasons at Real Zaragoza (1963-1977) as a part of the glorious era.
-He was a symbol of the club.
+José Luis Violeta made his debut with Club Deportivo Puertollano in 1962.
+He played for 14 seasons with Real Zaragoza (1963-1977) as a part of the glorious era for the club.
+He became a symbol of the club.
 He won two Copa del Generalísimo(now Copa del Rey) in 1964 and 1966.
-From 1966 to 1974, he was capped for Spain 14 times, scoring a single goal and debuting in 1966 against Uruguay.
+From 1966 to 1974, he was capped for Spain 14 times, scoring a single goal.
+He made his international debut in June, 1966 against Uruguay.

 |José Luis Violeta|

-Born in Granada, he began his career with Segunda División Granada in 1964.
+Born in Granada, Manuel González began his career with Segunda División Granada in 1964.
 From 1966 to 1977, he played for Real Zaragoza, where he played the prime of his career.
 He played 303 games, the third player with most appearances.
 He rejoined Granada at the end of his career in 1977.
 His father Manuel González played for Real Madrid.